-If any of your students have ever said “this is how I draw fish”, and then proceeded to draw a very generic one?
-If so, it might be time to show them how many how to draw one with a few more real life details.
+Have any of your students have ever said “this is how I draw fish”, and then proceeded to draw a very generic one?
+If so, it might be time to show them how many how to draw a fish with a few more real life details.

 This tutorial is based on the bluegill species that is found in North American waterways, and very possibly one that some some have fished for before.
 They are some of the most popular breed in the sport of fishing.

-Lastly, when it comes to coloring, the iridescent color is admittedly tricky to do if one was still going for realism.
+Lastly, when it comes to coloring, the iridescent color is admittedly a little trickier to capture with crayons or even watercolor.
 However, just making the bellies lighter than the rest of the body is easy, and true for most fish in any body of water.
-Easy, peasy.

 Time needed: 45 minutes.